 The District invested in the Colorado Local Government Liquid Asset Trust (COLOTRUST) (the Trust), an investment vehicle established for local government entities in Colorado to pool surplus funds.
 The State Securities Commissioner administers and enforces all State statutes governing the Trust.
-The Trust operates similarly to a money market fund and each share is equal in value to \$1.00.
-The Trust offers shares in two portfolios, COLOTRUST PRIME and COLOTRUST PLUS+.
-Both portfolios may invest in U.S. Treasury securities and repurchase agreements collateralized by U.S Treasury securities.
-COLOTRUST PLUS+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper and any security allowed under CRS §24-75-601.
-A designated custodial bank serves as custodian for the Trust's portfolios pursuant to a custodian agreement.
-The custodian acts as a safekeeping agent for the Trust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
-The custodian's internal records segregate investments owned by the Trust.
+The Trust offers shares in three portfolios, COLOTRUST PRIME, COLOTRUST PLUS+, and COLOTRUST EDGE.
+The three portfolios differ in the types of the investments held, but all invest in investments allowed by Colorado statutes for local governments.
+COLOTRUST PRIME AND COLOTRUST PLUS+ invest in securities with a weighted average maturity of 60 days or less, while COLOTRUST EDGE invests in securities with a weighted average maturity of less than five years.
+A designated custodial bank serves as custodian for the Trust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
+Substantially all securities owned by COLOTRUST are held by the Federal Reserve Bank in the account maintained for the custodial bank.
+The custodian's internal records identify the investments owned by COLOTRUST.
+These pools are not required to be, and are not, registered with the SEC.